Studio Platform Features

 2. Each accepted manager has an OBS toggle (green = enabled, gray = disabled)

-3. New managers start with OBS access disabled — you must enable it explicitly
+3. New managers start with OBS access disabled.
+You must enable it explicitly.

-4. When enabled, the OBS button appears in the manager's studio footer — even if OBS is not running.
-If OBS is offline, the panel shows a "📡 Not Detected" message with a retry button
+4. When enabled, the OBS button appears in the manager's studio footer, even if OBS is not running.
+If OBS is offline, the panel shows a " Not Detected" message with a retry button

 5. When disabled, the OBS button is completely hidden and all OBS commands are blocked server-side